 Coming from a family of seven sisters, I grew accustomed to hand-me-downs, which usually came with some excitement.
 Finally, you could wear your elder sister’s baby blue top that you could only admire from afar before!
 Or the shiny leather coat, inherited from your mother, which is suddenly back in fashion, making you quite a trendsetter among the sisters.

-How about having a hijab-swopping afternoon tea?
+How about having a hijab-swapping afternoon tea?
 Who knows, one of the sisters might want a pink scarf which she could select from the multitude of headscarves acquired during your ‘pink’ phase – dusty pink, tie-dyed pink, striped pink – while you might just need a yellow scarf which another sister has outgrown.

 Towards greener laundry